Procedural Mistake Detection via Action Effect Modeling: Experiments

 \textbf{Evaluation Metrics.} We follow prior work \citep{lee2024error, huang2025modeling} by using Area Under the Curve (AUC) and Error Detection Accuracy (EDA) to jointly measure model's ability to distinguish correct and erroneous actions within each video.
 AUC assesses frame-level discrimination between errors and non-errors, whereas EDA measures segment-level detection accuracy.
 Both metrics are computed by aggregating detection results across a densely sampled threshold range from 0 to 1, rather than relying on a single fixed threshold, enabling a more comprehensive evaluation of the model’s behavior across the full spectrum of thresholds.

-\textbf{Implementation Details.} We use off-the-shelf EVA-02 CLIP \citep{eva02} for all the image and text encoding.
+\textbf{Implementation Details.} We use off-the-shelf EVA-02 CLIP \citep{eva02} for all image and text encoding.
 For the EgoPER dataset, we follow \citet{lee2024error} to use additional features based on Active Object Detection (AOD).
 For effect frame sampling, the final score is an average of the semantic relevance and visual quality scores.
 Following \citet{lee2024error} and \citet{huang2025modeling}, we independently train and test the model in each recipe and report the average of all recipes as the final performance.
 Both the effect-frame sampling and multimodal knowledge extraction are performed during the \emph{data pre-processing} stage to avoid additional training overhead.
-All experiments are conducted using an NVIDIA RTX 6000 Ada GPU (48GB memory).
+All experiments were conducted with an NVIDIA RTX 6000 Ada GPU (48GB memory).
+More implementation details can be found in the Appendix \ref{section:a1}.